dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 <!-- more -->

-## Getting started with threejs and canvas for textures
+## threejs, canvas textures, and what to know first

-In this post I will be going over a lot of source code examples that have to do with using the javaScript library know as threejs, along with various client side javaScript features such as canvas elements.
-This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or javaScript in general for that matter.
+In this post I will be going over a lot of source code examples that have to do with using the javaScript library known as threejs, along with various client side javaScript features.
+This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or with [javaScript in general](/2018/11/27/js-getting-started/) for that matter.
 So I assume that you have at least some background when it comes to threejs, and also working in a client side javaScript environment in general.
 However in this section I will be going over a few things that you should be up to speed with at this point before continuing to read the rest of this post.

 ### Yes the source code examples here can be found on Github